Dmytro1978/manan/_notes/DynamoDB data types.md

 bytes.
 * For a composite primary key, the maximum length of the second attribute value (the sort key) is 1024 bytes.

+### Number
+Numbers can be positive, negative, or zero.
+Numbers can have up to 38 digits precision.
+Exceeding this results in an exception.
+* Positive range: 1E-130 to 9.9999999999999999999999999999999999999E+125
+* Negative range: -9.9999999999999999999999999999999999999E+125 to -1E-130

+In DynamoDB, numbers are represented as variable length.
+Leading and trailing zeroes are trimmed.
+All numbers are sent across the network to DynamoDB as strings, to maximize compatibility across languages and libraries.
+However, DynamoDB treats them as number type attributes for mathematical operations.

+__Note__

+If number precision is important, you should pass numbers to DynamoDB using strings that you convert from number type.

 ### Binary
 Binary type attributes can store any binary data, such as compressed text, encrypted data, or images.